python-microscope/microscope/doc/get-involved/hacking.rst

 copyright holder of any contribution made.
 However, please ensure that you are the copyright holder.
 Depending on your contract, even if you are a student, the copyright holder is likely to be your employer or university.
-Ask your employer or PhD supervisor first.
+Ask your employer or PhD supervisor if you are not sure.